sonic-net/SONiC/doc/L2_802.1q_Tunneling_Support_HLD/L2 dot1q HLD.markdown

 __*Figure 1: Sample Topology*__

 The figure shows that 3 different VLANs are configured with 6 other hosts.
-Ethernet switches when connected to end hosts.
 The switch ports connected to hosts would be configured as access ports.
 The ports that connect switches together would be configured as trunk ports.

 ## Architecture Design